inshell-art/glyph-registry/README.md

 # **GLYPH** — **G**raphic **L**edger **Y**ielding  **P**rogrammable **H**yperstructures

-_A lightweight registry of composable on‑chain SVG hooks for Starknet_
+_A lightweight registry of composable on‑chain SVG glyphs for Starknet_

 ---

 ## 0 · What Is Glyph?

 A **glyph** is a graphical symbol that carries meaning on sight.
-Here every **Hook contract** is such a glyph—an immutable on‑chain function that either emits an SVG fragment **or provides utility data** (e.g., random numbers) useful for SVG composition.
-By composing hooks, creators cast larger visual spells.
+Here every glyph contract is such a glyph—an immutable on‑chain function that either emits an SVG fragment **or provides utility data** (e.g., random numbers) useful for SVG composition.
+By composing glyphs, creators cast larger visual spells.

+You don’t have to be a Cairo wizard to take part.
+Many glyphs will be written by devs working with artists; others may be templated so non‑dev artists can choose parameters and let someone else handle the deployment.

 ---

 ## 1 · First Principles

-1. **Composability ▸** any contract can call any Hook via one tiny interface.
+1. **Composability ▸** any contract can call any glyph via one tiny interface.
 2. **Openness ▸** anyone may publish; the registry is a public YAML file.
-3. **Immutability ▸** Hooks never mutate once deployed.
+3. **Immutability ▸** glyph contracts never mutate once deployed.
 4. **Minimalism ▸** one trait, two functions; extras are bolt‑ons.
 5. **Transparency ▸** all metadata lives in plain text; nothing proprietary.